GekkaSaori/DPB4B/README.md

     A: Because I don't have a platform on \*nix, sorry for that.
 But it should runs smoothly on \*nix platform.
 Maybe I will fix the problems with crossing-platform and write a script to help you to compile the document later.

 11. Q: Why not use `\include` or `\input` command to divide your document?

     A: It's a historical problem.
 Since I haven't thought about making it public or it will become so long, it uses `article` document class, and not be divided.
 Will be fixed after it becomes stable.

+## Todo List
+Clearly there are many things to do.

+1. [ ] Finish the construction of the document.
+   - [ ] Add more example to the document (you can still see some lines like `\iffalse` and `\fi` to comment some lines of the document now).
+   - [ ] Add Thanks page and Copyright page.
+   - [ ] Add some more pictures and songs of Miku (even you don't like it).
+   - [ ] Change the font for Nihon characters.
+   - [ ] Fix typos, format errors in the document.
+2. [ ] Unite the style of the code (That will be simple after the document becomes stable).
+3. [ ] Divide the document into several part, and change the document class to `book`.
+4. [ ] Fix the crossing-platform problems.
+5. [ ] Solve other historical issues.